Let’s begin with a simple question that is so common.

 Answer: As a matter of fact, the possibility of bacterial growth actually increases after cooking, with the drop in temperature wherein you invite the bacteria to thrive.

-So… do you understand that food poisoning is actually a big deal…!!!
-Yes it is… for… even in the U.S., about one in six persons gets sick from food poisoning each year.
+So, food poisoning is actually a big deal?
+Yes it is, for even in the U.S., about one in six persons gets sick from food poisoning each year.

 - Don’t we taste food to check if it is still okay, safe?

 - Don’t we smell food to see if it is good?